Do the Digit Insurance

 It is generally safe for someone with diabetes to donate blood.
 To be precise, individuals with type 1 and type 2 diabetes are eligible for donating blood.
 Having mentioned that, individuals wondering ‘can a diabetic patient donate blood?’ should note that donors need to have their medical condition under control and stay in good health before the donation.

 Having diabetes under control implies that individuals must maintain a healthy blood sugar level.
 This requires diabetics to stay vigilant about their condition on a day to day basis.
-Living a healthy lifestyle with a properly balanced diet and regular exercise contributes towards keeping blood sugar levels in a healthy range.

 Now you know that you can donate blood even if you have diabetes, move on to the next section to learn how to prepare for it.

 Before donating blood, it is imperative to prepare for the donation so that the entire process goes smoothly.
-Individuals wondering whether a diabetic patient can donate blood in India, must:
+Individuals wondering whether a diabetic patient can donate blood in India must:

 • Ensure to get eight or more hours of sleep on the night before the donation.